iltuoconsulenteit/DocCropper/README.md

 ## 🔓 Licensing

 DocCropper ships with three editions.
 A **Licenses** button in the header opens a panel where you can review the editions and enter your license key.
-Free users may paste a key here at any time to unlock Pro or Full features.
+Free users may paste a key here at any time to unlock Pro or Full features, or start a Stripe checkout directly from the panel to purchase a license.

 - **Free** – Watermark applied and up to five images per project
 - **Pro** – No watermark and unlimited images.
 A LAN plugin can add network